rolkra/explore/README.md

 There are three ways to use the package:

 * **Interactive data exploration** (univariat, bivariat, multivariat) limited to a binary target.

 * Generate an **Automated Report** with one line of code.
 The target can be binary, categorical or numeric.

 * **Manual exploration** using a easy to remember set of tidy functions.
 There are basically four "verbs" to remember:

-  * **explore** - if you want to explore a variable or the relationship between a variable and a binary target.
+  * **explore** - if you want to explore a table, a variable or the relationship between a variable and a target.
 The output of these functions is a plot.

   * **describe** - if you want to describe a dataset or a variable (number of na, unique values, ...)
 The output of these functions is a text.